 In the first instance, you may want to raise your concerns with the medical staff informally and give them the opportunity to address your concerns.
 If you arrange to meet them, make sure you write all your questions down beforehand.
-Once you have had this meeting, you may feel fully satisfied with the care you or your relative has received or you may want to take your concerns further.
+Once you’ve had this meeting, you may feel fully satisfied with the care you or your relative has received or you may want to take your concerns further.